Ann-Bond-coder/Cybersecurity/Encryption&Decryption/README.md

-## The program for encrypting and decrypting a text file.
+# The program for encrypting and decrypting a text file.

-Encryption will be done using the encryption algorithm - "Two keys 3DES" and the encryption mode - "OFB"
+_Encryption will be done using the encryption algorithm - "Two keys 3DES" and the encryption mode - "OFB"._

-Encrypt.cpp - code of encryption text file.
+**Encrypt.cpp** - code of encryption text file.

-Decrypt.cpp - code of decryption text file.
+**Decrypt.cpp** - code of decryption text file.

-Source.cpp - startup file.
+**Source.cpp** - startup file.

-Header.h - file containing header files and function declarations.
+**Header.h** - file containing header files and function declarations.